Philadelphia Writing Project

 A Unit from a Middle School Classroom

-When he taught middle school social studies in North Philadelphia, Trey Smith's students analyzed texts depicting Christopher Columbus (including local monuments) and the Taíno.
+When he taught middle school social studies, Trey Smith's students analyzed texts depicting Christopher Columbus (including local monuments) and the Taíno.
 Students then proposed new monuments as part of a classroom project that would (re)tell stories of the Taíno and/or Columbus.

 In this video, Mr. Smith explained how he supported students in unpacking narratives about Columbus, uncovering the need for more sources about the Taíno, and proposing new monuments for their final project.
 He also discussed some of the tensions that arose in doing this work, including how to better include perspectives from Italian Americans both past and present